ProfessionalSalmon/Query2Answer/README.md

 4. **Result Display**:

-    The query, best sentence, summary, and similarity score between the query and the passage are displayed in a user-friendly format (i.e., pandas DataFrame).
+    The query, best sentences, summarized text, and similarity score between the query and the passage are displayed in a user-friendly format (i.e., pandas DataFrame).